Yuya Kamoto

-Yuya Kamoto (神本 雄也, Kamoto Yūya) is a Japanese male artistic gymnast and part of the national team.
+Yuya Kamoto (神本 雄也, Kamoto Yūya) is a Japanese artistic gymnast and part of the national team.
 He won the gold medal at the 2014 Asian Games in men's gymnastics artistic individual all-around, as well as in the parallel bars and in the team event, held in Incheon, South Korea.
 He also won the bronze medal in men's floor gymnastics at the 2014 Asian Games.